John Waldron (lawyer): Robert Durst

 In 2001, Waldron represented Robert Durst, a Manhattan Real Estate Heir, on his charges in Pennsylvania (Commonwealth of Pennsylvania v.
 Robert Durst, State of Texas v.
 Robert Durst).
 Durst was subject to speculation for his involvement with the murder and dismemberment of Morris Black, his neighbor in Galveston.
 Durst was sought by authorities in Texas and evaded capture for six weeks before his arrest in Bethlehem, Pennsylvania in December 2001.
-Waldron has appeared in multiple media outlets such as the New York Times, New York Post, and The New York Daily News for his representation of Durst.
 Waldron was featured on HBO's 2015 miniseries The Jinx.

 Jaime Silvonek

 Waldron also represented Jamie Silvonek one of the youngest females in Pennsylvania State history to be tried as an adult.
-In March 2015, Jamie Silvonek was indicated and arrested for her involvement in the murder of Cheryl Silvonek, her mother.
+In March 2015, Jamie Silvonek was indicated and arrested for her involvement in the murder of her mother, Cheryl Silvonek.
 Waldron argued that because of Silvoneks age, her intellectual capacities were still developing, which affected her impulse control and, more generally, her capacity for crime.
 Waldron has been featured on HLN's Nancy Grace and CNN's Primetime Justice with Ashleigh Banfield.
-He has also been highlighted in People, CBS, Huffington Post', and Fox News.
+He has also been highlighted in People, CBS, Huffington Post, and Fox News.